 - a.
-The details of the assessment processes for common assessment tasks, including the submission of Candidate work, deadlines and timetables, will be published by NZQA during 2019. - b.
+The details of the assessment processes for common assessment tasks, including the submission of Candidate work, deadlines and timetables, will be published by NZQA by August 30 2021. - b.
 Schools must administer, and if required, mark work, and submit a sample of Candidate work to NZQA for verification of assessor judgements in accordance with the NZQA-published assessment processes. - c.
 All Candidate work submitted for external assessment must be authenticated as the Candidate's own work by Schools in accordance with their policy and procedures for authenticity. - d.
-Schools must manage any breaches of the rules using their Breaches of the Rules Internal Assessment procedures and applying the instructions supplied by NZQA to the School for the common assessment task. - Schools must manage any derived grade applications following the Derived Grade Process and applying the instructions supplied by NZQA to the School for the Common Assessment Task.
+Schools must manage any breaches of the rules using their Breaches of the Rules Internal Assessment procedures and applying the instructions supplied by NZQA to the School for the common assessment task. - e.
+Schools must manage any derived grade applications following the Derived Grade Process and applying the instructions supplied by NZQA to the School for the common assessment task.